 * It is possible to visit the Synagogue, but only if guided by a member of the local Jewish community.
 This will incur an additional cost of € 50,00

-** It is possible to visit the Synagogue, but only if guided by a member of the local Jewish community.
+** It is possible to visit the Jewish Cemetery, but only if guided by a member of the local Jewish community.
 This will incur the additional cost of € 3,00 per person

 A fascinating slow walk/bike ride along the two banks of the Arno river, which have always enchanted travellers, particularly during XVIII and early XIX centuries, the time of the ‘Grand Tour’.